jacobsc050/projects/README.md

 ### Project Summary

-As a student I have given many scentific presentations and have spent significant time thinking about pedagoy skills.
-This project shows off some of my work in this regard.
+This project includes scentific presentations and examples of pedagogy skills.

 ### What this work demonstrates